juancwu/gopack/README.md

 Example: `gop get package something/else` will install `github.com/something/package` and `github.com/something/else`.

+## List Command

+The `list` command displays all installed packages with their installation paths and versions.

+Usage: `gop list`

 ## Run Command

 The `run` command allows you to execute scripts defined in your `gopack.json` configuration file.